241 Canterbury Lane Bolingbrook, IL 60440 630-759-1317

 Our Joseph & Sarah Levy Senior Center not only is home to many of our activities and programs, but it is also a beautiful venue for wedding receptions, parties, showers, meetings, and other events, available for weekend rentals.

-Adjoining the Levy Center is our stunning Enabling Garden.
+Adjoining the Levy Center is our gorgeous Enabling Garden.
 Featuring a charming gazebo, raised planters, and cobbled pathways, this stunning oasis is the perfect setting for an outdoor wedding or other special occasion, and is wheelchair-accessible.

 History of DuPage Township